 • Patients with shift work disorder may require caffeine or modafinil in the first half of the work shift to improve the degree of sleepiness.

 Light is the most important zeitgeber to the circadian oscillator.
 Bright light exposure has phase-shifting effects with phase advance or delay following early morning or late evening exposure, respectively.
 Several hours of medium- to high-intensity bright light in the evening, use of dark sunglasses (welders’ goggles or blue light blocking glasses) in the morning before sleep, and sleeping in a totally dark bedroom may all independently promote circadian adaptation to the night shift.
 Bright light treatment for delaying (delivered in the evening) or advancing (delivered in the morning) circadian rhythms has become standard in preparing astronauts for shift work.
 However, these are highly selected individuals living in optimal physical conditions for phase-shifting that can be planned for maximal success.
 Circadian shifts in regular shift workers are much more difficult to achieve due to conflicting zeitgebers and social limitations.
-High intensity bright light and briefer duration of bright light exposure during the first half of an evening/night shift coupled with a daytime darkness procedure was found to be successful in improving insomnia, anxiety, and depression severity in rotating shift work female nurses (26; 57).
-Although many questions still linger as to how best apply the light therapy, the review and practice parameters of the American Academy of Sleep Medicine suggest it is indicated (guideline level) in the treatment of shift work sleep disorder to decrease sleepiness at work, and light restriction should be used to improve sleep during the day (40; 48).
-Similarly, the European Network Workplace Health Promotion program developed individual and organizational strategies to prevent the occurrence of shift work disorder (15).
+High intensity bright light and briefer duration of bright light exposure during the first half of an evening/night shift coupled with a daytime darkness procedure was found to be successful in improving insomnia, anxiety, and depression severity in rotating shift work female nurses (28; 61).
+A combination of delaying the circadian cycle with dynamic light schedules using more blue light in the 8 hours of wake during the night shift and using blue depleted light for 30 minutes prior to bedtime appears to aid in adaptation to overnight shift work (48).
+Although many questions still linger as to how best apply the light therapy, the review and practice parameters of the American Academy of Sleep Medicine suggest it is indicated (guideline level) in the treatment of shift work sleep disorder to decrease sleepiness at work, and light restriction should be used to improve sleep during the day (43; 52).
+Similarly, the European Network Workplace Health Promotion program developed individual and organizational strategies to prevent the occurrence of shift work disorder (17).

 In addition to light and melatonin exposure, shift workers should also be reminded to phase shift their mealtime so that they are eating at regular times and are not having their largest meal just before sleep.
 Similarly, shift workers should avoid exercise or vigorous activity just before their intended sleep period, as these both may decrease the efficiency of sleep.